UP929312/Serenity/serenity_write_up.md

 Later:

+- Different options, such as voices and 3d models, so users can choose their own
 - Generate an avatar which will react and be human
 - Speech detection to remove the need for push to talk
 - In the future, asynchronously also do further analysis on the user's input, potentially while Serentity is speaking